-According to § 28d SGB IV, the total social insurance contribution comprises all contributions to the social insurance branches financed jointly by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
-The special contribution in the statutory health insurance (1.3%) and the contribution supplement for childless persons in the social long-term care insurance (0.25% or 0.07% on average for all members) introduced on 1 January 2005 are thus also part of the total social insurance contribution.
+According to Section 28d SGB IV, the total social insurance contribution includes all contributions based on pay to the social insurance branches jointly financed by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
+The average additional contribution in statutory health insurance (1.6%) and the additional contribution for childless persons in social long-term care insurance (0.6%), which was introduced on January 1, 2005 and has been increased since July 1, 2023, are therefore also part of the total social insurance contribution.

 We need a clear roadmap for limiting contribution rates to below 40% again.
 We also need an awareness of long-term thinking and sustainable decisions in social insurance.
 As with the 1.5 degree target in climate policy, we need a tangible sustainability target for social insurance.
 A stop sign in the form of an upper limit for social security contributions can make a significant contribution to this.
 Once a year, the federal government should also submit a report on the sustainability of our social security systems.
 This strengthens transparency, promotes debates on reform and encourages long-term decisions.

 The BDA therefore advocates - in its policy positions, statements and publications - concentrating the benefits of all branches of social insurance on a basic level of security and having individuals finance any entitlements that go beyond this themselves.
 This is possible without compromising social security and without overburdening those affected financially, especially as decreasing compulsory contributions also create additional room for maneuver.

 The relationship between solidarity and subsidiarity must be brought back into an appropriate balance.
 The community of solidarity should only step in where individuals are unable to help themselves on their own.
 A stronger emphasis on the principle of subsidiarity not only creates more fairness in terms of performance, but also keeps the welfare state financially viable in the long term.